Raimeeab/password-generator/README.md

 ## Usage
 Follow the prompts on the page to select desired characters for your password generator, then click generate button to get your password.

+- There is a password length limitation between 8-128
+- The character options are numbers, symbols, lowercase letters and uppercase letters

 ## Contributors
 *The Univserity of Sydney | Trilogy Education Services* *Raimee Abbassi*